_________________________________________________________________

 --Click on the Ike Skelton Combined Arms Research Library (CARL) located on the left menu

 --Locate the box labeled Database Access, found near the top of the page.
-Inside the box you will find two Barcodes/PINs, Usernames, and Passwords (Note: these are blocked out on screenshot below)
+Inside the box you will find two Usernames and Passwords (Note: these are blocked out on the screenshot below)

 Because of licensing restrictions, some of CARL's online databases are only available from outside the library to users who (1) are CGSC students, faculty, or staff, (2) have a library account, or (3) have access to CGSC Blackboard.